elixirschool/elixirschool/lessons/pattern-matching.md

 # Pattern Matching

 Pattern matching is a powerful part of Elixir, it allows us to match simple values, data structures, and even functions.
-In this lesson we will begin to see how pattern matching is
+In this lesson we will begin to see how pattern matching is used.

 ## Table of Contents